WebMD.com Interviews Dr. Cutler for a Live Online Chat discussing Love Cycles: The Science of Intimacy.

 Moderator: Welcome to WebMD Live's Mind Matters Auditorium.
-Today we are discussing Love Cycles: The Science of Intimacy with Winnifred B. Cutler, PhD.
+Today we are discussing Love Cycles: The Science of Intimacy (click for book info) with Winnifred B. Cutler, PhD (click for bio).

-Dr. Cutler, a reproductive biologist and the co-discoverer of pheromones in humans, is the president and founder of The Athena.
+Dr. Cutler, a reproductive biologist and the co-discoverer of pheromones in humans (click for more on pheromone discovery) is the president and founder of The Athena Institute.
 After graduating cum laude from Ursinus College in 1973, Dr. Cutler earned her PhD in Biology from the University of Pennsylvania in 1979 and did postdoctoral work in behavioral endocrinology at Stanford University.
 She has published over 30 scientific papers and is the author of six books on women's health translated into seven languages.